Thursday, June 29, 2017

 Amiga!!

-Sorry guys, I'm leaving the Atari ST scene because I prefer a slower computer and have therefore decided to switch.
-Okay, okay, don't sweat it because this image shows a clip from the infamous "Amiga Emulator" by Philip Nelson.
-It's really nothing more than a bit of fun and found on the Stonish website - I recommend Quartet #30.
+Sorry guys, I'm leaving the Atari ST scene because I prefer a slower computer and have decided to switch.
+Okay, okay, don't sweat it as I'm joking!!
+The image above shows a clip from the infamous "Amiga Emulator" by Philip Nelson.
+This is nothing more than a bit of fun and found on the Stonish website - I recommend Quartet #30.

 Right then, enough of this silliness... let's boot up the ST and enjoy a faster and better 16-bit computer!!